The case for York

 York gives the UK finder a clear travel signal: history, architecture, old streets, local museums, gardens, and compact walking days.
 That makes it useful when you are deciding between an obvious UK break and a more personal one.

-Use this guide as the research layer, then use the finder when you want the site to compare York against other UK destinations by timing, budget, transport, trip pace, and how mainstream or offbeat the break should feel.
+Use the finder when you want a quick comparison between York and other UK destinations by timing, budget, transport, trip pace, and how mainstream or offbeat the break should feel.

 Nearby ideas